Jacksadventure/Readme2artifacts/README.md

-# Automated Docker Builder & Tester Agent (vue-element-admin)
+# Automated Docker Builder & Tester Agent

 This repository is a Python-based agent that uses an LLM to:
 - Generate and refine a Dockerfile from a project README.